The results below represent 213,294 patients with Diabetes.

 Diabetes All-or-None Measures

-The Diabetes All-or-None Process measure contains two goals.
-Both goals within the measure must be reached by each patient in order to meet the measure.
+The Diabetes All-or-None Process measure contains three goals.
+All goals within the measure must be reached by each patient in order to meet the measure.

 Diabetes optimal testing includes: